 Women living in Refuge will have their own support worker who will provide emotional support and practical help with many issues such as help with benefit claims, information on housing options, legal rights and getting help from other agencies.
 Children and young people living in Refuge are supported by specialist workers from our Children and Young People’s Support Team.

 If a woman is experiencing domestic abuse she can refer for refuge.
-A woman can self refer by contacting our Hamilton office or dropping into our Hamilton or East Kilbride office.
-Our offices are open Monday-Friday 9am-5pm with a duty worker available during these times to offer support.
+A woman can self refer by contacting our East Kilbride office.
+Our office is open Monday-Friday 9am-5pm (Wednesday 11am -5pm) with a duty worker available during these times to offer support.

 Agencies can refer a woman and/or family for refuge.